+UNIVERSITY OF DELAWARE COURSE DESCRIPTIONS 2000-2001

+,

-UNIVERSITY OF DELAWARE COURSE DESCRIPTIONS 1999-2000 INTERPRETATION OF THE COURSE LISTINGS
+INTERPRETATION OF THE COURSE LISTINGS

+- 1. Subject area and course number.

 - 2. Course title

-- 3 Credit hours
+- 3. Credit hours

-- When only one number is printed it is a fixed credit hour course When two numbers are printed it is a variable credit hour course.
+- When only one number is printed it is a fixed credit hour course. α When two numbers are printed it is a variable credit hour course.
 The lower number is the minimum number of credits that a student may take in a section of this course in a semester.
 The higher is the maximum number of credits that a student may take in this course in a semester.
 A department may choose to offer a variable credit hour course as fixed in a particular semester, as long as the number of credit hours is within the range of the minimum and maximum for the course.

-- 4 Grade types:
+- 4. Grade types:

-- a.
-When blank the course is a letter graded course
+- When blank the course is a letter graded course.

-- Course for which the grade is either pass or fail. b
+- Course for which the grade is either pass or fail. Ь

-- R, RP Not for baccalaureate credit
+- R, RP Not for baccalaureate credit.
+C.

-- d.
-NR No grade required.
+- Ч NR - No grade required

-- 5. Brief description of the course
+- 5 Brief description of the course

-- Prerequisites may be satisfied by the course or courses indicated or by equivalent preparation
+- Prerequisites may be satisfied by the course or courses indicated or by equivalent preparation.

-- Corequisite course or courses should be taken in the same semester as the 7 course
+- 7 Corequisite course or courses should be taken in the same semester as the course

 - 8. Special requirements for the course.